Sunday, December 31, 2017

 After a lengthy, productive life, poet and teacher Patrick O'Neill is gone.
 The Northwoods are the poorer for it.
 Pat didn't want any fuss.
 Far as I know, there won't be an obituary.
 I'm told there'll be a gathering tomorrow night at Nora's in Hurley, you'd best call before showing up.
 I'm far away from the Range, where news neither travels particularly fast nor necessarily remains sound over distance.
 Things change.

 Should you care to read what I've written of Pat, go here.
-Should you like to honor him for a life well lived, go here and order one or more of his books.
-I have to believe arrangements are made so the sale of those will continue his good work for the youth of the region.
-More even than his poetry, that work speaks for Pat and will, for generations.
+Should you like to honor him for a life well lived, click here and order Snake Spit.

-Patrick O'Neill spoke for himself, for the Northwoods and its many children about as fiercely and well as any man I've met.
+Teacher & poet, Patrick O'Neill spoke for himself, for the Northwoods and its many children about as fiercely and well as anyone I've met.
 So he gets the last word here.

 Save Godspeed, old man